 Portable Charger Recommendations

 |Don’t get left without power to your devices when traveling throughout Africa.
 I recommend investing in a portable charger so that you can keep your devices charged if the power goes out.|

 Step Out of Your Comfort Zone

-When I first stepped off the plane in Africa, I was in culture shock.
-Things are just so different in Africa than I am used to.
+When I first stepped off the plane when visiting Africa for the first time, I was in culture shock.
+Things were so different in Africa.
 If I would have let that get to me, and stayed in a shell, I wouldn’t have had nearly as memorable of an experience as I had.
 I wouldn’t have discovered how much I absolutely the culture, the landscapes, and the people.

 When you visit, I would suggest having an open mind when you encounter different opportunities.
 They might come in the form of new foods to eat, new experiences to have, or ways to interact with and learn from the people who live there.
 Travel can be an amazing tool for personal growth, but only if you have an open mind and open heart.

 This is more of a recommendation than a guideline.
 Before visiting Africa for the first time, you should be cognizant of the fact that the culture and traditions.
 They are likely very different from those back home.
 For instance, in Africa women tend to dress much more conservatively than in the other parts of the world.

 For this reason, you may want to keep that in mind when packing so that you are respectful to their culture.
 It is not necessary to dress like the locals, but you should ensure that your clothing isn’t perceived as disrespectful.

 Not to mention, there are practical reasons for carefully planning what you pack.
 If you plan on going on safari, or even plan on being outside quite a bit, you are going to want to have ample protection against mosquito bites.

 Many regions of Africa are in prime Malaria hotbeds, and you are going to want to protect yourself.
 In case you are unsure on what to pack, I have included some general guidelines for you to review below.